 For financial reporting purposes, the City has included all funds, organizations, agencies, boards, commissions and institutions.
 The City has also considered all potential component units for which it is financially accountable as well as other organizations for which the nature and significance of their relationship with the City are such that exclusion would cause the basic financial statements to be misleading or incomplete.
 As required by GAAP, these basic financial statements present the City (primary government) and its component units.
-One entity has been included as a component unit in the reporting entity, because of the significance of its operational and/or financial relationship with the City.
+Two entities have been included as component units in the reporting entity, because of the significance of their operational and/or financial relationship with the City.